 Here is a picture of the alleged Kufic Arabic inscription:

-In the publication this has been traces and interpreted as follows:
+In the publication this has been traced and interpreted as follows:

-While I'm by no means an expert on early Kufic script, I've been starting at it a lot lately, and while this looks vaguely like Kufic, there is so much wrong with the caption with this tracing, that I am not sure where to start.
+I have been staring a lot at Kufic script lately, and while this looks vaguely like Kufic, there is so much wrong with the caption with this tracing, that I am not sure where to start.

 الحمد لله رب العلمين

 [All] praise is [due] to Allah, Lord of the worlds -

 This is certainly not an option. lillāhi looks like this in Kufic script:

 (You can look at an old Kufic manuscript here.)

 If one is generous, one may imagine that the authors were thinking of the preposition ʔilā spelled الى <ʔly> 'to, towards', as e.g. Q16:87: